To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Experiments

 \subsubsection{Training and model details}

 All experiments were run on a single NVIDIA RTX A5000.
-The swiss roll dataset was originally proposed by \citet{wang2024general}, and as described in the main body, consists of two interleaved spirals with different labels, separated by a horizontal plane.
 In our work, we modified the swiss rolls of their extrinsic equivariance setting by adding a hyperparameter $p$, to denote how much of the data on top spirals are randomly chosen to be flipped to the bottom spiral.

 All experiments were trained with the Adam optimizer with learning rate 3e-4, batch size $100$, and for $150$ epochs.
 The model is a 3-layer 67k-parameter MLP for the original classification task and for the detection task; for the task-dependent metrics, a $C_2$-equivariant network with 3k parameters is used to canonicalize, composed with a 4-layer 13k-parameter MLP to perform the final prediction.
 The dataset consists of $1,000$ examples, split randomly as 60\%/20\%/20\% train/validation/test.